pygy/LuLPeg/README.md

 See http://www.inf.puc-rio.br/~roberto/lpeg/ for the original and its documentation.

-It is inended as a drop-in replacement for LPeg, either as a fallback for LPeg libraries

 ## Usage:

 The standalone `lulpeg.lua` found in the main directory is a drop-in replacement for LPeg.